crocs-muni/usable-cert-validation/_guides/gnutls_ocsp.md

 ## 3.)
 Generate the OCSP Request

-Generate the OCSP Request for the certificate we want to verify.
-In this case, it is the TLS server's certificate.
+Generate the OCSP Request for the certificates we want to verify.
+In this case, it is just the TLS server's certificate.

 ```c
 /* Initialize empty native OCSP Request structure */